NordicTrack Commercial 1750 Treadmill Review

 Last we checked, it was about $12 a month, but it is well worth it for all of the features it offers, which include the extra workouts, tracking, sharing, goal setting, Google maps and diet plans.

-All in all, more serious runners may be more into the NordicTrack Commercial 2450, with a more powerful 4.0 CHP motor plus a 10″ touch screen, or the top-of-the-line 2950, with an even more powerful motor and adjustable uprights.
+More serious runners should take a look at the NordicTrack Commercial 2450, with a stronger 4.0 CHP motor plus a 10″ touch screen, or the top-of-the-line 2950, with an even more powerful motor and adjustable uprights.

 Yet if you’re not planning to run the Boston marathon, we enthusiastically recommend the new Commercial 1750, a $1,499 (on sale) advanced treadmill that is sure to please.